 Quality of content

-The ways in which companies use digital and social media vary considerably.
+The ways in which companies integrate digital into campaigns varies considerably.
 Our judges will focus on originality and breadth of content, and on the methods employed to win the traveller’s attention.
 Extra merit will be earned by companies which aim to do more than merely sell a product or service, but use new media to create excitement and interest in the location in which they operate.

 Incentive to spend

-How are airports and operators using digital and social media to win spend from travellers?
+How is the travel sector using digital to win spend from travellers?
 And how are they ensuring that those travellers become loyal customers?
 Our judges will look in detail at the methods deployed to encourage spend and their effectiveness.

 Impact on the traveller experience

 Today most travellers use mobile devices when they travel.
-The Moodie Davitt Digital Awards will look at how airports and retailers have tapped into the SoLoMo – Social, Local and Mobile – trend to make their customers’ experience easier and more enjoyable, whether through practical information, gift incentives or other initiatives.
+The Moodies Awards will look at how the sector has embraced digital to make their customers’ experience easier and more enjoyable, whether through practical information, gift incentives or other initiatives.